 ”I just play with things and ideas emerge…”

-After starting out renting a bench in a communal studio, Philippa and her long-time compadre in jewellery design Ida Elsje, set up a studio in the heart of Cape Town with mutual friend Greg Katz.
-The Olive Green Cat (derived from their last names: Olivier, Green, Katz) is where they create and fashion their individual jewellery ranges, as well as their collaboration line Nunc Diamond Jewellery for a host of local and international clients.
-Her practical yet elegant cuffs are what she calls her speciality and though they are what she has become renowned for, Philippa prides herself on the hand-crafted, bespoke pieces that she is commissioned to do.
+After starting out renting a communal studio, Philippa and her long-time compadre in jewellery design Ida Elsje, set up a studio in the heart of Cape Town.
+They also set up a collaboration line with Nunc Diamond Jewellery for a host of local and international clients.
+Her practical yet elegant rings are what she calls her speciality and though they are what she has become renowned for, Philippa prides herself on the hand-crafted, bespoke pieces that she is commissioned to do.
 The artist at heart always begging to be unleashed.

 “…the most satisfying part of my job is when a client purchases something from me simply because they have an appreciation for the piece of art I have created.”

 Having spent years refining and progressing her craft, Philippa is still as motivated to create beautiful things as she was when she left the tiny Mexican village all those years ago.
 The fact that her work and label have evolved organically over the years, with a strong focus on creating uniqueness, means her customers and support base have become loyal and proud of both their individual purchases and the name subtly emblazened on each hand-crafted piece.
 For Philippa, success is not defined by wealth, notoriety or status, but rather the happiness and inspiration that is created from turning raw materials into practical, wearable works of art.